High blood pressure

 “Dana, your heart rate is too low.”

-“Dana, your Cardio CRP (c-reactive protein) is far above the normal range.
-You are at high risk for a heart attack.”
+“Dana, your Cardio CRP (c-reactive protein) is far above the normal range.”

-Within the very first hour that I spent researching the link between heart disease and hypothyroidism, I found over 300 recently published scientific studies.
-The hairs on my arms rose as I stopped and stared in shock at what I had discovered.
-The light bulb went off.
-I was hypothyroid and I was at high risk for a heart attack.
+Within the very first hour that I spent researching the link between heart disease and hypothyroidism, I found hundreds of published scientific studies.
+Goose bumps rose on my arms as I stopped and stared in shock at what I had discovered.

 In mainstream medicine, Levothyroxine is the most commonly prescribed thyroid hormone replacement drug, with brand names including Synthroid, Levoxyl, Oroxine and Eltroxin.
 Levothyroxine drugs contain the synthetic form of only ONE thyroid hormone, T4.
 T4 is only one portion of the thyroid hormone complex.
 Yes the majority of thyroid hormones produced by the human thyroid gland are T4, however T3 is the most active useable form of thyroid hormone that can be used in the cells of the body.
 The conversion of T4 to T3 is a critical element in this puzzle.
 By doctors strictly relying on T4-only medications, they are under the assumption that our bodies are properly converting the T4 to active T3.
 For many hypothyroid sufferers like me, our bodies don’t convert T4 to T3 properly.
 Please read my post Top 5 Reasons Doctors Fail To Diagnose Hypothyroidism.

 TSH (thyroid stimulating hormone) is the “gold” standard for thyroid diagnosis and treatment in mainstream medicine.
 Traditional doctors will test TSH and sometimes T4 levels when they suspect thyroid dysfunction, however many do NOT test Free T3 levels.
 Many traditional doctors will NOT treat patients with natural desiccated thyroid or synthetic T3 drugs even if their patients are not doing well on their T4-only drugs.
-This focus on TSH and T4 in mainstream medicine is particularly disturbing to me considering the studies published by the American Heart Association linking low Free T3 levels to heart failure.
+This focus on TSH and T4 in mainstream medicine is particularly disturbing to me considering the studies published linking low Free T3 levels to heart disease.

 In one study, a total of 573 consecutive cardiac patients underwent thyroid function profile evaluation.
-Based on the results of the 1-year follow-up:2
+Based on the results of the 1-year follow-up:

 “Low T3 syndrome is a strong predictor of death in cardiac patients.”

-In another article published in 2010, researchers wrote:3
+In another article published in 2010, researchers wrote:

 “several clinical observational studies showing the important role of a low-T3 state in the prognostic stratification of patients with Heart Failure.
 Independently of the parameter used, all of these studies showed that impaired T4-to-T3 conversion is associated with a high incidence of fatal events consisting of cardiac or cumulative death or of heart transplantation.”